Thousands gather for Tommy Robinson’s protest as activist remains in custody

 Some demonstrators wore “I am Peter Lynch” badges, in reference to a 61-year-old man who died in prison after being jailed for screaming abuse at riot police outside a hotel housing asylum seekers.

-A stage has been erected in Parliament Street with speeches and musical performances taking place as demonstrators chanted “We want Tommy out”.
+A stage was erected in Parliament Street where speeches and musical performances took place as demonstrators chanted “We want Tommy out”.

+Interim Ukip leader Nick Tenconi was among the speakers at the demonstration.

 And before the march started, chants of “Oh Tommy, Tommy” and “We want Starmer out” were heard.